-When and where is Sunday morning worship?
+When is Sunday morning worship?

-Music led by our choir and pianist.
+Hymn music led by our worship leader and pianist.
+Traditional liturgy.

-Music led by our live praise band.
+Music led by praise band.
+Contemporary video and media.

 Having trouble watching our worship online?
 Click here for a few things you can try to get it working.